Code2MCP: Transforming Code Repositories into MCP Services: Methodology: The Code2MCP Framework

 \section{Methodology: The Code2MCP Framework}

-To achieve the goal of automatically transforming an arbitrary GitHub repository into a fully functional and reliable MCP service, we design Code2MCP, an automated framework driven by the collaboration of seven specialized agents.
+To automatically transform an arbitrary GitHub repository into a fully functional and reliable MCP service, we design Code2MCP, an automated framework driven by the collaboration of seven specialized agents.
 The entire conversion process, as depicted in Figure~\ref{fig:pipeline}, is a multi-agent workflow that begins with code analysis, proceeds through a core Run-Review-Fix self-correction loop, and culminates in the generation of a merge-ready pull request.
+A detailed description of the framework is provided in Appendix~\ref{alg:mcp_agent}.

 Suppose there exists a consumer-side work listed in Table~\ref{tab:related_work_summary} that finds a suitable GitHub repository that may solve the user's query.
 Code2MCP converts this repository into MCP that LLMs can call and use.
 This is the core difference between this ``supply-side'' work and the consumer-side works.